Religion in Kosovo: Christianity

 Christianity probably reached Kosovo in the 5th century as the Roman Empire gradually split into a Greek East and Latin West.
 Kosovo became part the former, known as the Byzantine Empire, and thus fell into the sphere of the Eastern Orthodox Church based in Constantinople.

 During the High Middle Ages, as Byzantine rule in Kosovo gave way to the Serbian Empire in the early 13th century, there was an Orthodox Christian majority, but also a Catholic minority consisting of the Italo-Dalmatian merchant class from Ragusa, German immigrants from Hungary and Transylvania, and probably all of the native Albanian population.

-Serbian Orthodoxy
+Eastern Orthodoxy

 The presence of Serbian Orthodox bishops in Lipjan and Prizren was first recorded in the 10th century.
-In 1219, the Serbian Orthodox Church split from the Greek Orthodox Church, and Greek bishops were expelled from Kosovo.
-The See of the Serbian Orthodox Church was moved from Žiča in present-day Serbia to Peja in present-day Kosovo in 1252, thus making it the religious and cultural centre of Serbian Orthodoxy.
-In 1346, the archbishop of Peja assumed the title of patriarch.
+The Serbian Archbishopric became autocephalous in 1219, when Saint Sava secured its independence from the Ecumenical Patriarchate of Constantinople, and Greek bishops were expelled from Kosovo.
+In 1252, the seat of the Serbian Archbishopric was moved to Patriarchate of Peć Monastery in Peja, thus making it the religious and cultural centre of Serbian Orthodoxy.
+In 1346, the Archbishop of Peć assumed the title of patriarch.